France scrambles to repatriate citizens as Morocco stops flights over coronavirus

 Videos recorded on Saturday at Marrakesh airport showed dozens of stranded passengers, some chanting “Macron, a plane!”

-Le Gal said the embassy had received some 6,000 calls in the last 24 hours and said that the government was trying to find alternative routes to get people out of Morocco and accommodation for those with nowhere to stay.
+France’s ambassador to Morocco, Helene Le Gal, said on Twitter that the embassy had received some 5,000 calls in the last 24 hours.

-Foreign Minister Jean-Yves Le Drian said he had spoken to his counterpart and hoped that flights would also be arranged soon.
+The French embassy in Rabat declined to comment, but Foreign Minister Jean-Yves Le Drian said he had spoken to his Moroccan counterpart and hoped that flights would be arranged soon.

-Reporting by John Irish; Additional reporting by Ahmed Eljechtimi in Rabat; Editing by Frances Kerry, William Maclean and James Drummond
+Reporting by John Irish, Additional reporting by Ahmed Eljechtimi in Rabat and Youssef Boudlal in Marrakesh,; Editing by William Maclean and Alistair Bell